wtetsu/gaze/README.md

 ---

-Run multiple commands.
-Just simply write multiple lines.
+In order to run multiple commands, just simply write multiple lines (use quotations for general shells).
 If an exit code was not 0, Gaze doesn't invoke the next command.

 ```
 ./main '*.cpp' -c "gcc {{file}} -o a.out